Tennis Betting Lines and Odds at SuperBook Sports

 Can I place tennis bets from my mobile?

 With ease.
-We have mobile apps for Android and iOS that work in Nevada, Colorado and New Jersey.
-Those in Nevada need to visit the SuperBook in Vegas to create an account, while those in Colorado and New Jersey can simply download the app, create an account, and start placing bets in seconds.
+We have mobile apps for Android and iOS that work in Arizona, Colorado, Iowa, Maryland, Nevada, New Jersey, Ohio, Tennessee and Virginia.
+Those in Nevada need to visit the SuperBook in Vegas to create an account, while those in Colorado, Arizona and New Jersey can simply download the app, create an account, and start placing bets in seconds.

 What tennis tournaments do you offer bets on?